investindex/Retirement/README.md

 ### What can we learn from the math?

 First: the plot shows that a difference of even one percentage point in average returns makes an enormous difference to lifetime wealth.
 Even half a percentage point can easily amount to hundreds of thousands of dollars!
+And, of course, investing doesn't end at retirement age: a large enough nest egg can continue growing during retirement.

 Second: the earlier in life a financial sacrifice is made to save money for retirement, the more potent that act will be. $1,000 invested at an average 8% return until age 75 becomes:
 * $4,700 if saved at age 55